-If the field is numeric, a missing value is displayed as '.', a character field is left blank.
+If the field is numeric, a missing value is displayed as '.', while a character field is left blank.
+The exceptions are age and age of main tenant, where a missing value is coded to '999' in accordance with the NHADDv2.